okastn/CSC2001F-2024/Assignment1/README.md

    `1` for the Generics Array app and `2` for the Binary Search
     Tree(BST).
-4. Once the selected menu is started,load a knowledge base from a file by inputting the print working directory of the text file e.g /Users/Documents/CSC2001/GenericsKB.txt'
+4. Once the selected menu is started,load a knowledge base from a file by inputting the print working directory of the text file, make sure you specify full path of the text file i.e `home/name/Deskop/GenericsKB.txt`
-5. If there is no FileNotFoundException thrown, select any option to run the program.
+6. If there is no FileNotFoundException thrown, select any option to run the program.